msqd/harp/misc/kitchen-sink/README.md

 - ✅ VERSION defaults to `git describe` output
 - ✅ DOCKER_TAG defaults to VERSION if not specified
 - ✅ DOCKER_PLATFORM defaults to `linux/amd64` for better compatibility
-- ✅ HARP_OPTIONS allows customizing command-line arguments
+- ✅ DOCKER_COMMAND allows customizing the harp-proxy command
 - ✅ Exposes port range 4000-4999 for flexibility

 ## Other Commands